-Therapy, or psychotherapy, involves a process of consistent and regular sessions with a licensed mental health provider for the purpose of resolving past trauma, changing behaviors that are no longer working, and processing things that have been road blocks.
+Therapy, or psychotherapy, involves a process of consistent and regular sessions with a licensed mental health provider (LMHP) for the purpose of resolving past trauma, changing behaviors that are no longer working, and processing things that have been road blocks.
 Therapy provides a safe and confidential space to process whatever might be interfering with your life.
 Therapy focuses on feelings, thoughts, beliefs, patterns, values, attitudes, and relationships.

 In our opinion, the most important part of therapy is the relationship between the client and the therapist.
 It’s very important that you trust and respect your therapist and know that the therapist is being truthful and showing respect for your needs.
 You might not always like your therapist because sometimes your therapist may point out some difficult things.
 But there should always be an underlying presence of trust and respect.